auntiepickle/ff7seventhheavensteamdeck/README.md

-### Adding Bottles to steam
+### Adding Bottles to steam (currently broken, looking for help getting this to work)

-The last step in our journey is to add bottles to our known steam apps.
+~~ The last step in our journey is to add bottles to our known steam apps.
 This way you can run FF7 from Gaming mode.